mattbernst/wm-2/README.md

 and 97 GB decompressed.

 It is possible to run the extraction process directly from the downloaded .bz2 file but this will be slow.
-The code will spend of its time decompressing the data and the worker threads will be If you are going to run the extraction process more than once, decompress the file with the command line utility `bunzip2` or a similar tool.
+The code will spend much of its time decompressing the data and the worker threads may be starved.
+If you are going to run the extraction process more than once, decompress the file with the command line utility `bunzip2` or a similar tool.

 Running extraction from a .zst compressed input is somewhat slower than from uncompressed input but saves a great deal of disk space on storage-constrained systems like entry level laptops.
 It is much faster than reading the input